Ranking every winger signed by Man Utd since Cristiano Ronaldo in 2003

 It took the Red Devils years to find another goalkeeper close to Peter Schmeichel’s level, while the wingers who have arrived since Cristiano Ronaldo showed up in 2003 have mostly failed to have the same impact.

-Considering the effort United went to in order to sign the Serb, his input feels almost less than useless.
+We did briefly consider putting Pellistri above Tosic mind you, because, after the effort United went to in order to sign the Serb, his input almost feels less than useless.

 At least Zaha earned a start (two if you include the Community Shield), but what a waste this was.